zhaqenl/emem/README.md

 #### Standalone JAR

 If you already have Leiningen installed, proceed to the next step.
-If not, follow the installation instructions at
+Otherwise, follow the installation instructions at
 <http://leiningen.org/#install>.

 To build the JAR, run the following inside the checkout directory: